Dominic Benhura: Works

 Dominic Benhura has a substantial number of ideas that he uses in his work; this includes using plants, animals and the spectrum of human experience; he also uses his five children as one of the main inspirations for his many sculptures.
 He prioritizes using physical form to depict human emotions instead of using facial expression.
 He created a sculpture titled "Leap Frog" which can be found as a prominent installation in the Hartsfield International Airport in Atlanta, GA.
 In 2003, Benhura presented his piece "Swing Me Mama" to Nelson Mandela who added it to his collection at the Nelson Mandela Foundation in Johannesburg, South Africa.
-In January of 2016, he sculpted a statue of Robert Mugabe, who was the president of Zimbabwe during this time that inspired him to make art.
+In January 2016, he sculpted a statue of Robert Mugabe, who was the president of Zimbabwe during this time that inspired him to make art.
 The statue is held at the Zimbabwe State House.
 His more recognizable sculptures around the world include "Euphorbia Tree", “Our H.I.V.”
 “Friend”, “The Dance of the Rainbirds”, and “Lazy Sunday”.
 The British Museum has an example of his work in its permanent collection.